 - And third, you’ll need to make sure you have the right utensils for cooking and eating Kosher foods.

-Kosher food is divided into three categories:
+Kosher food is divided into 3 categories:

 - Kosher Meat – It includes any animal that is slaughtered according to kosher guidelines and any poultry that is killed by a shochet, or ritual slaughterer.
+Such as, beef, chicken, lamb and goat.

 - Kosher Pareve – Pareve are those that contain neither meat nor dairy and include fish, eggs, fruits, vegetables, and grains.